cryptocoinjs/cryptocoinjs.com/markdown/modules/crypto/pbkdf2-sha256.md

 run:

-    browserify --standalone pbdkf2 < lib/pbkdf2.js > pbdkf2.bundle.js
+    browserify --standalone pbdkf2 lib/pbkdf2.js > pbdkf2.bundle.js

 then include `pbdkf2.bundle.js` in your `<script>` tag in your html.

 ### Testing

 If you want to test the algorithm, clone the git repo.
-Then run `npm install --development` to install all of the dependencies.
+Then run `npm install` to install all of the dependencies.

 #### Node.js